2012 Hougang by-election: Candidates

-On 10 May 2012, the PAP announced in a press conference that Desmond Choo would be their candidate.
-This is the second time Choo is contesting in the Hougang ward.
-Later, at about 4 pm, the WP announced in a press conference that Png Eng Huat would be the candidate; Png previously contested for the East Coast Group Representation Constituency in the 2011 general elections.
+On 10 May 2012, each party announced their following candidates:

 Two other potential candidates had originally also signalled their intent to run, having collected their political donation certificates, a prerequisite for contesting.
 They were Poh Lee Guan, a WP member who eventually dropped out by not submitting his nomination papers; and Zeng Guoyan, an independent candidate who filed his nomination papers but was disqualified for having a public offence on police record.
 In July 2012, Poh was expelled by WP for his actions, as he had not consulted the party council prior to collecting the certificates.

 Results

 At 10.30pm (SGT), results were announced by Returning Officer Yam Ah Mee at Holy Innocents' High School where WP's Png retained Hougang SMC with 62.08% of the valid votes, beating PAP's Choo with 37.92%.
+The overseas vote count was tabulated four days later, adding each candidate another 13 votes (there is only one spoiled vote and 16 abstained from voting).